EvyGithub/arseGame/README.md

 # A Python TBG
-The Arse Game, in python
+The Arse Game, in Python.

 # The Arse Game
 What is The Arse Game?
 The Arse Game is a game centerd around retarded people at my old school and a bunch of made up characters.
 Some of them include the following. <details><summary>CHARACTER SPOILERS!!</summary>SM, F, RW, and CD.</details>